oomlout/oomlout-TPGE/README.md

 ### Inclusion Test Tags

---NO spaces between these important first charachter (the case for some but not others)
+-- NO spaces between these important first charachter (the case for some but not others)

 |Tag Marker			|	Description																			|	Example
 |-------------------|---------------------------------------------------------------------------------------|-------------------------------|
 | $$ 				| Test for file existing if it does process line file between %%FILENAME%% referenced on base directory | $$%%ID%%.jpg	|